Excessive hair comprises two entities:

 What is the outlook for hirsutism and hypertrichosis?

 Prognosis depends on the cause.
 The most common types of excessive hair growth persist life-long.
-Hirsutism has a tendency to be more pronounced with age.
+Hirsutism tends to be more pronounced with age.